 To use the Dynamic Java Action, just set the listener and listener signature, and (optionally) any arguments the method may require.

 The total number of arguments expected by the method that this action is calling.

 The argument count is dynamically generated based on the listener signature and cannot be updated.
 You can use the argument count to easily see how many arguments your listener is expecting.

-The actual values that will be passed as arguments to the method that this action is calling.
+The actual values will be passed as arguments to the method that this action is calling.

 To set the argument values, you will first need to set the listener signature property.
 The argument collection will then be initialized with an empty data set (the exact data types will be automatically determined based on the listener signature), which you can then edit to include the data you are planning to pass in.

 The argument property supports variable substitution for passing along data from the workflow (for example, to pass the result of another action as an argument to your listener).

 The name (including the full package) of the listener class that this action will invoke – for example, mypackage.MyDynamicListener.
 Unlike the Java Action, the listener class for the Dynamic Java Action does not need to implement any Flux interfaces.

 This property is used in conjunction with the listener signature to determine which class and method should be invoked when the Dynamic Java Action runs.

 The signature of the method on your listener class that this action will invoke when it executes.
 The listener signature property should include the method name and any arguments that the method might include.